About your audiences

 It makes little sense to blast out awareness and training content without first understanding your audiences, their perspectives and their information needs.
 To that end, SecAware materials are designed to appeal to the following three corporate audiences:

 1. Workers in general (everyone!)

 Persuading workers to participate willingly in your information risk, security, privacy and compliance activities takes more than just policies and management edicts.
 Workers need to understand what is expected of them, and be sufficiently motivated to act accordingly.
-Top quality, professionally designed security awareness and training materials are key.
-For the general audience, the awareness and training materials take the individual's perspective, addressing their self-interests, their families and personal lives, as much as their working roles.
+Top quality, professionally crafted security policies and other awareness and guidance materials are key.
+For the general audience, the materials take the individual's perspective, addressing their self-interests, their families and personal lives, as much as their working roles.

 Management sets the tone for your organization.
-Without management’s understanding and support, information security is doomed to failure.
-Getting senior and general management on-board with information security is the quickest and most powerful - if not the only - way to influence your corporate culture.
-Security awareness and training for the management audience revolves around the business perspective: how does information security support and enable the business?
+Without management’s understanding and support, information security is doomed.
+Getting senior and general management on-board with information risk and security is the quickest and most powerful - if not the only - way to influence your corporate culture.
+Content for the management audience revolves around the business perspective: how does information security support and enable the business?
 What is its commercial value?
 What are the compliance imperatives, the strategic and policy options?
-There are governance as well as risk and security management aspects here.
+How should information risk and security management people be structured and directed?
+There are governance as well as information risk and security management aspects here.

-All three audiences are addressed in every SecAware module, covering the same information security topic from their distinct perspectives.
+All three audiences are addressed in the SecAware content - for instance, each SecAware awareness module covers the same topic from their distinct perspectives.
 We plant the seeds, leading the audiences to consider and discuss information security, exploring their common interests and (in some cases) points of difference.
-Overall, SecAware, in conjunction with you and your employees, brings the security awareness and training content to life, lifting it off the page or screen.
+Overall, SecAware, in conjunction with you and your employees, brings the content to life, lifting it off the page or screen.
 Gradually those seeds germinate, security becoming simply 'what we do around here', an integral and vital part of the corporate culture.